 Two criteria are chosen and characterized as either Yes or No, a deliberately oversimplified way of looking at things.
 The criteria can be any two we want, but the more they are aligned with our objectives, the better they work.

 Let me show you how using this approach helped me many years ago when I was unhappily stuck in a job I didn’t like.
-I did some background reading that led me to solid research showing that for people to be really happy at their jobs, it wasn’t enough for them to just like the work.
+I did some background reading that led me to solid research that showed me that for people to be happy at their jobs, it wasn’t enough for them to just like the work.
 They had to be good at it, too.

 Off the top of my head, I thought of a YES/NO example (the bottom left cell) for myself.
 Something I really liked doing was playing golf, but if I tried to earn a living at it, I’d starve.
 So liking something wouldn’t be enough for me to be really happy at work.